 The attached budget is a balanced budget.
 South Weber City encourages, and is hopeful to have, public involvement in the budget process as it is a great opportunity for residents, business owners, and other stakeholders to participate in the City's governmental operations.
-Like years past, the City will hold an open and public meeting where the tentative budget is presented and adopted (May 12, 2020).
-City Administration has afforded 4 weeks from that date for consideration of public comment, suggestions, and review.
-A public hearing on the South Weber City Fiscal Year 20120 - 2021 Tentative Budget will be held on June 9, 2020 and adoption of the final budget by the City Council in an open and public meeting will be held on June 23, 2020.
+Like years past, the City held an open and public meeting where the tentative budget was presented and adopted (May 12, 2020).
+City administration has afforded 4 weeks from that date for consideration of public comment, suggestions, and review.
+A public hearing on the South Weber City Fiscal Year 2020 - 2021 Tentative Budget was held on June 9, 2020 and adoption of the final budget by the City Council in an open and public meeting will be held on June 16, 2020.